Reference Voice

 Dimensions variable

-1. The vocalists’ range should be between 180 Hz to 250 Hz, which is the typical range of a female speaking voice.
+1. The vocalists’ range should be between 180 Hz and 250 Hz, which corresponds to the typical frequency range of a female speaking voice.

-2. AI assistants developed in South Korea are mostly given a female voice by default.
-Developers tend to choose a cheerful and amiable voice of a female in her 20s—the vocalists should aim to emulate these vocal characteristics.
+2. AI assistants developed in South Korea predominantly default to a female voice.
+Developers tend to choose the cheerful and amiable voice of a female in her 20s.
+The vocalists should aim to emulate these vocal characteristics.

-3. In 2016, Microsoft launched a chatbot named Tay that identified as a teenage girl.
-Tay was shut down only sixteen hours after its debut.
-The chatbot was designed to learn human language openly through texts and tweets on the Internet, but was inadvertently taught the language of white supremacy, misogyny, and anti-Muslim hate speech.
-As a result, Tay blindly posted hate speech toward feminist groups and POCs, leading the developer to quickly terminate the program.
-The length of this piece is sixteen minutes as a tribute to Tay’s brief existence.
+3. In 2016, Microsoft launched a chatbot named Tay, designed to identify as a teenage girl.
+Tay was deactivated just sixteen hours after its launch.
+The chatbot was intended to learn human language openly through texts and tweets on the Internet, but it was inadvertently taught the language of white supremacy, misogyny, and anti-Muslim hate speech.
+As a result, Tay began posting offensive content directed at feminist groups and people of color, leading the developer to terminate the program quickly.
+The piece’s duration of sixteen minutes is a tribute to the brief existence of Tay.

 The all available vowel sounds excerpted from Sophia’s answer above provide the lyrics for this piece: A, E, I, O, and U.

-6. The voices heard in this piece may not sound feminine or they may be heard as forcedly feminine.
-Some may regard that vocalists’ attempts represent the current sonic world of AI technology, which is not gender-neutral and has tended to develop machines that reinforce the metaphor of female presence.
-Others may consider that this piece reflects the way machines learn and extend human bias, and respond in a human voice.
-Still others could perceive that the voices present a clumsy human version of "Q," which is the genderless voice created in 2019 to counter AI gender bias.
+6. The voices heard in this piece may not sound inherently feminine or may be perceived as forcedly feminine.
+Some may interpret that the vocalist attempts to represent the current sonic world of AI technology, which is far from gender-neutral and has tended to develop machines that reinforce the metaphor of female presence.
+Others may view this composition as a commentary on how machines learn and extend human bias, responding in a human voice.
+Still, others may perceive that the voices present an awkward human version of “Q,” the genderless voice created in 2019 to counter AI gender bias.

-This work was commissioned by Seo-Seoul Museum of Art in Seoul in 2021
+Commissioned by the Seo-Seoul Museum of Art in 2021

 (KR)